oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-deductions.md

 <h4>Bank Charges</h4>

-Bank charges, services, ATM fees, penalties, check writing fees, check printing fees, and credit card fees are deductible.
-Specifically, you can deduct the interest cost of credit cards For any purchases made using the ATM, you can deduct the ATM fees from your gross income.
+<b>Bank charges</b>, <b>services</b>, <b>ATM fees</b>, <b>penalties</b>, <b>check writing fees</b>, <b>check printing fees</b>, and <b>credit card fees</b> are deductible.
+Specifically, you can deduct the <b>interest</b> cost of credit cards For any purchases made using the ATM, you can deduct the ATM fees from your gross income.

 <h4>Other Fees</h4>
-If you hired a freelance web developer to build a website for you, you can deduct that fee from your gross income under commission and fees.
+If you hired a freelance web developer to build a website for you, you can deduct that fee from your gross income under <b>commission and fees</b>.
 This applies to other freelancers and independent contractors.

 <h4>Software</h4>
 This section may be most beneficial to freelance web developers who may be paying a subscription fee for different software.
-But this also applies to other freelancers who may want to leverage the power of Software as a Service or other enterprise tools to increase their productivity.
+But this also applies to other freelancers who may want to leverage the power of Software as a Service or other <b>enterprise tools</b> to increase their productivity.
 You can deduct the amount paid in case for the tax year from your income.
-Software also includes paid apps.
+Software also includes paid <b>apps</b>.
+All of these can be considered office expenses, but because they are intangible people may not  consider them as an expense.

 <h4>Lost Income</h4>
 When you do freelance work long enough, you’re bound to encounter a customer that refuses to pay you for your services.
 This is called “bad debt,” Unfortunately, you can’t take a bad debt deduction for the time you spent working on that website.
 But if the customer pays you with a check that bounces, you can deduct the expense from your net income.